 If you run an offer at the pace of $50 payout and you have $1,000 to spend and you happen to break even on conversions.

-This is probably not enough to do even a single split test.
+A total of 20 conversions will not be enough even to do a single split test.

-Your budget's a thousand and you run an offer that has a $0.50 payout.
+Your budget is a thousand, and you run an offer that has a $0.50 payout.

-How many conversions does that?
+How many conversions is that?
 2000.
 We mentioned statistical significance earlier.
+Two Thousand is a lot more conversions, and you can get an excellent split test.

-Just like any sport there are different levels to affiliate marketing.
+Just like any professional sport, there are different levels of Affiliate Marketing.

 Some ideas are: